cds-snc/gcds-docs/src/en/accessibility.md

 ## Our accessibility standards

-The GC Design System meets or exceeds Web Content Accessibility Guidelines (WCAG) 2.1 AA, making it fully compliant with <gcds-link external href="https://www.tbs-sct.canada.ca/pol/doc-eng.aspx?id=23601"> Government of Canada standards</gcds-link>.
+The GC Design System meets or exceeds WCAG 2.1 AA, making it fully compliant with <gcds-link external href="https://www.tbs-sct.canada.ca/pol/doc-eng.aspx?id=23601"> Government of Canada accessibility standards</gcds-link>.

-Public servants who use the components as intended and follow the guidance are creating Government of Canada websites and applications that meet or surpass accessibility standards.
+Public servants who use the components as intended are creating Government of Canada websites and applications in line with accessibility standards.

 ## Our accessibility checklist

-The entire GC Design System builds in accessibility from the start to meet the <gcds-link external href="https://www.tbs-sct.canada.ca/pol/doc-eng.aspx?id=23601">Government of Canada’s accessibility standards</gcds-link>.
+The entire GC Design System builds in accessibility from the start to meet accessibility standards.
+This includes this website, as well as design tokens and components.

 ### Navigation